Karan-Official/LeetMation/README.md

 - `shutil` – for file operations (copying, deleting, etc.)
 - `pathlib` – object-oriented file system paths
 - `ctypes` – for interacting with C-level APIs
-- `platform` – to detect and adapt to OS-level configurations

 ---